 In this article, I will show you several alternatives to AirDrop that do a great job transferring files between iPhone, iPad and Windows PC.
 Keep reading and enjoy!

 These applications have the ability to establish a connection between devices in the same Wi-Fi network, so you can transfer data wirelessly.
 If there is no Wi-Fi network nearby, that’s fine.
 You can turn on Personal Hotspot and connect your computer to it.
 These applications only utilize the connection, it won’t drain your mobile data.

 Zapya allows you to share all types of files between your devices wirelessly using Wi-Fi tethering or hotspot feature.
 The developer claims that the transmission speed can be up to 10MB per second, it is even much faster than AirDrop.

 Zapya is completely free to install and use.
 On your PC, go to Zapya’s homepage and download and install the version for Windows PC.
 On your iPhone/iPad, launch App Store, look for the Zapya app and install it.

 First off, connect your iPhone/iPad and your Windows PC to the same Wi-Fi network or with hotspot and then launch Zapya on both devices.

 Now on your PC, in the Connect tab, select “Join Group”.
 It will scan and list out the Zapya-enabled device.
 Click “Connect” to start connecting two devices.
 Or you can connect from your iPhone by using the Radar functionality.

-Just mark the files and tap the send button, the files will immediately be transmitted.
+Just select the files you’d like to transfer and then tap the send button, the files will immediately be transmitted.
 On your PC, you can find the files in the Record tab.
 Click on the folder icon next to each file to open them in the folder window.